-Walking along the cliffs with the sea breeze in your face is a great way to take stock on life – especially this time of year.
+Walking along the cliffs with the sea breeze in your face is great any time of year.
 And just enjoy what is in front of you.
-The varying landscape has some great pebble beaches, gorgeously golden sands and spectacular cliff views.
+The varying landscape has some great pebble beaches, gorgeously golden sands, and spectacular cliff views.

 And to help you take advantage, we’ve rounded up the best coastal walks to try in Yorkshire this season.

 1. Runswick Bay

 Runswick Bay is a truly idyllic and picturesque spot, with cliffs that reach out into the sea.
 There’s actually a myth that their crocodile-like head opens its mouth late at night and gobbles up lost sailors (so be careful not to linger when the sun goes down!).

 With its red-roofed cottage community, it’s one of the best and most isolated places for Yorkshire coast walks.
 It’s a stone’s throw from the popular seaside town of Whitby.

 Despite its size, it has some fantastic pubs and cafes, which are perfect after a brisk walk along the sandy beaches and along the cliff tops.
 Runswick, a clifftop walk along Runswick Bay is on the Cleveland Way National Trail towards Staithes.
 You can make this walk longer or shorter, depending on your ability.